 This 2.8 million-square-foot facility known as K-33 was formerly used to house a uranium-enrichment operation during the Manhattan Project.
 The superstructure was one of three dozen facilities ORISE characterized under the American Recovery and Reinvestment Act—an effort that proved to be challenging due to the complexity of the facilities and the project’s accelerated timeline.
 Photo courtesy of DOE.

-A major milestone was reached this summer when ORISE completed radiological and chemical characterization sampling of 34 structures at Oak Ridge National Laboratory and of the K-33 superstructure, a 2.8 million-square-foot facility located at the former Oak Ridge Gaseous Diffusion Plant.
+A major milestone was reached when ORISE completed radiological and chemical characterization sampling of 34 structures at Oak Ridge National Laboratory and of the K-33 superstructure, a 2.8 million-square-foot facility located at the former Oak Ridge Gaseous Diffusion Plant.
 The facilities, many of which dated back to the Manhattan Project, were deteriorating and deemed non-essential to DOE’s future mission.

 According to ORISE Director for Independent Environmental Assessment and Verification Sarah Roberts, when a structure is slated for demolition, a characterization must be performed to assess the activities that occurred in that building, what kind of chemicals or hazardous substances may have been stored or processed there, and also how best to safely remove and dispose of those materials.

 “...[using ORISE’s environmental characterization] saved us probably 6 to 12 months worth of effort. ...
 We wouldn’t be where we are today if we had not been able to get a leg up on this using ORISE.” -Lee McGetrick, DOE Recovery Act Portfolio Manager